First plane lands at London's Heathrow since a fire cut power to Europe's busiest airport

-LONDON (AP) — The first plane has landed at London's Heathrow Airport since a fire at an electrical substation shuttered Europe’s busiest air travel hub.
+LONDON (AP) — The first plane landed at Heathrow Airport late Friday, about 18 hours after an inferno at an electrical substation caused a power outage that shuttered Europe’s busiest air travel hub.

-The British Airways jet touched down on Friday about 18 hours after the airport was closed due to a massive power outage.

-Heathrow had canceled all flights for the day but was able to resume some after electricity was restored.
+The British Airways jet touched down just before sunset after Heathrow lifted its closure order that disrupted global travel for hundreds of thousands of passengers.

 At least 1,350 flights to and from Heathrow were affected, flight tracking service FlightRadar 24 said, and the impact was likely to last several days as passengers try to reschedule their travel and airlines work to reposition aircraft and crews.